 3. Assess the reality

-Everyone wants to hear good news, feel good, see improvement.
-The truth, however, rarely only includes feeling good or things going well.
+Everyone wants to hear good news, feel good, and see improvement.
+However, the truth rarely includes feeling good or things going well.

-The hardest part of the change process is looking at the reality of the culture and how it inhibits organizational health and wellbeing.
-Look for dysfunctional patterns and behaviours within the team, explicitly observing team meetings.
+The hardest part of the change process is examining the reality of the culture and how it inhibits organisational health and well-being.
+Explicitly observe team meetings to look for dysfunctional patterns and behaviours.

-Meetings are where the people within the organization get together and is the most accurate mirror of the underlying issues within the company or team.
+Meetings are where the people within the organisation get together and are the most accurate mirror of the underlying issues within the company or team.

-Are people looking forward to getting together and collaborate?
+Are people looking forward to getting together and collaborating?
 Or are they dreading and looking for any possible excuse to avoid going to a meeting?
-Do people come well prepared and have clearly defined objectives?
+Do people come well-prepared and have clearly defined objectives?
 Do they take action after the session is over on decisions made?
 Are meetings long and tedious or short and to the point?
-Do people leave energized or drained?
+Do people leave energised or drained?
 Who does the most talking?

 4. Focus on changing one habit

-Chances are there are more than one thing not going as well as you would like it to go, and it might be tempting to try and change everything at once.
-However, each time you change one aspect within the organization, it affects all the other parts.
+Chances are more than one thing is not going as well as you would like, and it might be tempting to try and change everything at once.
+However, each time you change one aspect within the organisation, it affects all the other parts.
 Choose only the most essential behaviour to focus on, starting with trust.

 Change and build one tiny habit at a time, building a cultural growth mindset.